yohandiaz/cortex-on-minikube/README.md

 helm install cortex ./cortex-chart
 ```

-Check the deployment in the namespace cortex:
+Check the deployment in the namespace cortex, it can take around 2 to 3 minutes to be fully deployed:

 ```bash
 kubectl get all -n cortex